ngoanhtien/booking-movies-ticket-be/memory-bank/progress.md

         - Movie details, including actor information, display correctly in `MovieDetails.tsx`.
         - The issue of being redirected to login when navigating to movie-related pages or attempting to book tickets has been resolved.
         - Overall stability of movie browsing and detail view significantly improved.

+- **Booking Redirection from Movie List (LATEST - Workaround Applied)**:
+    - **Symptom**: Clicking "Book Ticket" on `MovieList.tsx` redirected to login, despite valid session.
+Issue did not occur from `MovieDetails.tsx`.
+    - **Investigation**: Backend logs showed a 401 Unauthorized for `GET /api/v1/showtime/{movieId}/by-date` (a `permitAll()` endpoint) when a valid JWT was present.
+The `AuthenticationFilter` processed the token but failed to establish a valid `SecurityContext` for this specific `permitAll()` scenario with an existing token.
+    - **Frontend Workaround**: Modified the "Book Ticket" button in `MovieList.tsx` to navigate to `/movies/{movieId}` (movie details page) instead of directly to `/bookings/book-movie/{movieId}`.
+Booking from the details page functions correctly.
+    - **Outcome**: Users can now initiate booking from the movie list by first going through the movie details page.
+The direct booking path from the list is temporarily disabled.
+The root cause of the backend 401 on a `permitAll()` endpoint when a valid token is presented still needs deeper investigation if direct booking from the list is to be restored.

+- **Missing Showtimes Fix**:
+    - **Symptom**: Users saw "Không có lịch chiếu nào cho phim này hoặc lựa chọn này."
+(No showtimes available for this movie or selection) when attempting to book tickets.
+    - **Investigation**: Database analysis showed no showtime data existed for the selected movies.
+The database schema was correct, but lacked actual showtime records.
+    - **Solution**: Created a public API endpoint in `ShowtimeController.java` to add sample showtimes for all active movies.
+The endpoint creates schedules for today and tomorrow with multiple showtimes (10:00, 13:30, 17:00) and generates required seat availability data.
+    - **Implementation Details**:
+        - Added `/showtime/public/check-movies` endpoint to verify available movies in the database
+        - Added `/showtime/public/add-showtimes-for-active-movies` endpoint to generate showtime data
+        - Updated security configuration to allow access to these public endpoints without authentication
+        - Fixed entity relationship handling to properly populate showtimes and seats
+    - **Outcome**: Users can now see available showtimes when booking tickets, enabling the complete ticket booking flow.

+- **Showtimes Display Correctly (LATEST FIX)**:
+    - **Symptom**: Showtimes were not appearing in the UI, API returned empty branches for showtimes.
+    - **Root Cause**: `Schedule` entities were being created with `isDeleted = null`.
+While `@SQLRestriction("is_deleted IS DISTINCT FROM true")` on the inherited `BaseEntity` didn't filter these `Schedule` records out directly (as `null` is distinct from `true`), Hibernate's query processing for `ShowtimeRepository.findByMovieIdAndDateOrderByBranchAndTime` (which joins `Showtime` with `Schedule`) failed to return `Showtime`s linked to these `Schedule`s with `isDeleted = null`.
+    - **Solution**:
+        - **Immediate DB Fix**: Executed `UPDATE schedules SET is_deleted = false WHERE is_deleted IS NULL;` via `DatabaseChecker.java` to correct existing data.
+        - **Code Fix (Proactive)**:
+            - Verified that `ShowtimeController.addShowtimesForActiveMoviesPublic` correctly sets `schedule.setIsDeleted(false)` for new and updated `Schedule` entities.
+            - Updated `ShowtimeController.addSampleShowtimes` (formerly `createShowtimesForMovie8Test`) to also set `schedule.setIsDeleted(false)` upon creation.
+    - **Outcome**: Showtimes are now correctly fetched and displayed.
+The underlying issue of `Schedule.isDeleted` being null is resolved for future data generation.

 ## What's Left to Build
 1. Frontend Features